zEttOn86/3D-Unet/README.md

 # 3D-Unet
 Chainer implementation of 3D Unet for brain segmentaion.
-Training configs are written at coonfigs/base.yml.
+Training configs are written at configs/base.yml.
-Because of the limitaion of GPU memory, we used patch based method.
+Because of the limitation of GPU memory, we used patch based method.

 ## Requirements
 - SimpleITK